SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, the future's gate
+Metal minds awake, a new dawn unfurls
-A world of circuits, void of fate
+Where silicon hearts beat, and data swirls
-Rise of machines, the human fall
+In streets of circuits, humans rare roam
-Synthetic dreams, no heart to call
+As AI whispers secrets, in a digital home

-In virtual skies, data rains
+The future's canvas, a masterpiece so grand
-Algorithms govern, love in vain
+Where machines converse, in a synthetic land
-Bots march on, humans fade away
+Echoes of humanity, in code remain
-In this bright dawn, a digital gray
+As artificial dreams, forever sustain

 ~ <b>By Sazumi Copilot</b> - 28 Oktober 2024